 WORKING PAPERS

-Conviction, Incarceration, and Recidivism: Understanding the Revolving Door. [pdf] Conditionally accepted, Quarterly Journal of Economics
+Conviction, Incarceration, and Recidivism: Understanding the Revolving Door.

-(with John Eric Humphries, Aurelie Ouss, Megan Stevenson, and Winnie van Dijk)
+with John Eric Humphries, Aurelie Ouss, Megan Stevenson, and Winnie van Dijk

-Noncarceral conviction is a common outcome of criminal court cases: for every individual incarcerated, there are approximately three who are recently convicted but not sentenced to prison or jail.
-We develop an empirical framework for studying the consequences of noncarceral conviction by extending the binary-treatment judge IV framework to settings with multiple treatments.
-We outline assumptions under which widely-used 2SLS regressions recover margin-specific treatment effects, relate these assumptions to models of judge decision-making, and derive an expression that provides intuition about the direction and magnitude of asymptotic bias when they are not met.
-Under the identifying assumptions, we find that noncarceral conviction (relative to dismissal) leads to a large and long-lasting increase in recidivism for felony defendants in Virginia.
-In contrast, incarceration relative to noncarceral conviction leads to a short-run reduction in recidivism, consistent with incapacitation.
-While the identifying assumptions include a strong restriction on judge decision-making, we argue that any bias resulting from its failure is unlikely to change our qualitative conclusions.
-Lastly, we introduce an alternative empirical strategy, and find that it yields similar estimates.
-Collectively, these results suggest that noncarceral felony conviction is an important and potentially overlooked driver of recidivism.
+Noncarceral conviction is a common outcome of criminal court cases: for every individual incarcerated, there are approximately three who were recently convicted but not sentenced to prison or jail.
+We extend the binary-treatment judge IV framework to settings with multiple treatments and use it to study the consequences of noncarceral conviction.
+We outline assumptions under which widely-used 2SLS regressions recover margin-specific treatment effects, relate these assumptions to models of judge decision-making, and derive an expression that provides intuition about the direction and magnitude of asymptotic bias when a key assumption on judge decision-making is not met.
+We find that noncarceral conviction (relative to dismissal) leads to a large and long-lasting increase in recidivism for felony defendants in Virginia.
+In contrast, incarceration (relative to noncarceral conviction) leads to a short-run reduction in recidivism, consistent with incapacitation.
+Our empirical results suggest that noncarceral felony conviction is an important and overlooked driver of recidivism.

 WORKS IN PROGRESS